PromptVision-AI/llm-chatbot/README.md

 The OCR tool extracts text from images, useful for reading signs, documents, or any text content in visual materials.

+**Model:** Tesseract OCR
+* Architecture: LSTM-based OCR engine
+* Framework: pytesseract (Python wrapper for Tesseract)
+* Version: Tesseract 4.x

+**Technical Implementation:**
+1. **Preprocessing:**
+   - Input image is downloaded from provided URL
+   - Image is loaded using PIL's Image module

+2. **Text Extraction:**
+   - Pytesseract's `image_to_string` function processes the image
+   - No specialized preprocessing is applied to the image
+   - Extracted text is stripped of leading/trailing whitespace

+3. **Postprocessing:**
+   - Simple validation checks if any text was found
+   - Returns a message if no text could be extracted

 **Input:**
 ```json
 {